 There are no special fees or charges (beyond standard tuition fees) associated with completing an internship for art history credit.

 You may sign up for ARTH 393 through the Art History Internship Coordinator.
-You cannot register for this course without a signed permission form from the Art History Internship Coordinator.
+You cannot register for this course without a signed permission form from the Art History Internship Director.

-Your faculty supervisor will be either the Art History Internship Coordinator or a faculty member whose specialty is in the area of your internship.
+Your faculty supervisor will be either the Art History Internship Director or a faculty member whose specialty is in the area of your internship.

 You must be approved by the agency supervisor.
 This supervisor will arrange your work schedule, direct the work experience, and help in evaluating your performance.